 I had a idea.
 “It would be sweet to create art of my faith that was formatted differently”.
 I had some artistic talent because my Dad was an artist, but I hadn’t painted since I was a junior in high school.

 To this day, I've never attended art school or taken a post education art course.

-That moment was like when God told Sarah she was going to give birth to a son.
-I doubted (Genesis 18:12).
-I didn’t rush out to buy art supplies and years passed while I searched for a vision that had already been given.
+That moment in that book store was like when God told Sarah she was going to give birth to a son (Genesis 18:12).
+I doubted.
+I didn’t rush out to buy art supplies, and years passed while I searched for a vision that had already been given.

 After we graduated from North Central University, my wife and I worked corporate jobs in Minnesota.
 We worked, and we worked hard.
-We moved to California as I continued to get promoted and soon was clearing a large income in my early twenties.
+As I continued to get promoted, my wife and I moved to California, and soon I was clearing a large income in my early twenties.

-It has been the forgiveness of others, ourselves, obedience, and complete brokenness that led us to the next chapter.
+It has been obedience, complete brokenness, and the forgiveness of others and ourselves that led us to the next chapter.

-We returned to Minnesota, slept on my brother-in-law’s floor while trying to find a place to live, and what God was doing in my life.
-We found a house, and I worked mudding drywall, which is an art in itself.
+We returned to Minnesota.
+We slept on my brother-in-law’s floor while trying to find a place to live.
+During this trying time, I was left wondering what God was doing in my life.
+Eventually we found a house, and I worked mudding drywall, which is an art in itself.
 Exhausted, one evening I locked myself in the basement and told God I wasn’t leaving until He told me what I was to BE with my life.
-I said I would die in the basement rather than leave not knowing.
+I said I would rather die in the basement than leave not knowing.
 Hours passed and finally He spoke through my tears.
 “I already told you.”